 A fiercely loyal enforcer for the Vancouver Canucks whose physical play and heart made him a beloved fan favorite for a decade.

-Gino Odjick’s story in hockey was one of sheer will.
-An Algonquin from the Kitigan Zibi reserve in Quebec, he fought his way to the NHL not just with his fists, but with a work ethic that turned a raw talent into a professional.
-Drafted by Vancouver, he quickly became the team's protector, a role he embraced with a fearsome dedication that earned the respect of teammates and opponents alike.
-But to see Odjick only as an enforcer was to miss the man.
+Gino Odjick, an Algonquin from the Kitigan Zibi reserve in Quebec, willed himself into the NHL through sheer work ethic.
+Drafted by Vancouver, he became the team's protector, a role he embraced with fearsome dedication that earned respect from teammates and opponents.
+But reducing Odjick to an enforcer misses the man.
 He connected deeply with fans, especially Indigenous communities, becoming a symbol of pride and possibility.
-His famous 1994 playoff goal remains a iconic moment in Canucks lore.
-While his statistics weren't gaudy, his impact was profound, measured in loyalty, courage, and an unforgettable connection with a city that adored him.
+His 1994 playoff goal remains a celebrated moment in Canucks lore.
+Statistics aside, his impact was measured in loyalty, courage, and an unforgettable connection with a city that adored him.
+Odjick passed away in 2023.

 1965–1980